 Triage issues and assign priorities.
 Schedule system changes and development deployment overnight when possible to avoid business disruption, except in true emergencies, and maintain tight change control.
 Too much change or going too fast and loose can create even bigger problems.

 First of all, celebrate the victory!
 The team has worked for many months on your upgrade.
 Recognize the hard work, the sacrifices made, and the good leadership.
 Good people are your most valuable resources, and they need to be appreciated!

 Once issues have died down, take the time to assess your overall upgrade project.
 Note the areas of great success as well as areas of challenge, and how you could do better in the future.
 Review your wish list of items, items that were deferred, and features and functions targeted for post-upgrade.
 Plan these out at a more measured pace and let your teams work on these as smaller projects.

 Continue to get even more benefits from your upgrade, as you are already live and well on your newly upgraded system.
 Finally, consider getting yourself into a Continuous Delivery model for updates, upgrades, patches, and, most of all, delivering new features, functions, and technology to your business on a more regular basis, quarterly or even monthly.

 When it’s time to upgrade your JD Edwards ERP system, you’re addressing one of the most critical components of your technology footprint that supports your daily business, so it’s crucial that all goes well.
-At CSS, we customize ERP solutions, so whether you need a straightforward technical upgrade, some improvements, or a more complex upgrade, or even a re-implementation, you’ll want our experience on your side.
+At CSS, we customize ERP solutions, and provide JD Edwards Managed Services, so whether you need a straightforward technical upgrade, some improvements, or a more complex upgrade, or even a re-implementation, you’ll want our experience on your side.
 Contact us online or call 1-800-814-7705 today.